Vice President for Finance and Treasurer

 - submission of extra or underutilized computers to the Central Surplus Program;

-Direct and Indirect Costs on Federally Funded Sponsored Projects and Programs Policy - allocating computer purchases to federally funded projects.
+Direct and Indirect Costs on Federally Funded Sponsored Projects and Programs Policy - allocating computer purchases to federally-funded projects.

 Mobile Communication Devices Policy - University corporate contracts for mobile communication service providers (e.g. AT&T, Verizon, and Sprint).

-SALE OF COMPUTER TO DEPARTING FACULTY
+SALE OF CAPITAL COMPUTER EQUIPMENT

-SALE OF SURPLUS COMPUTER EQUIPMENT TO EMPLOYEES
+SALE OF SURPLUS COMPUTER EQUIPMENT

 V. Procedures BACK TO TOP